jeremymckay/appengine-laravel/README.md

 * Google cheat sheet is here http://bit.ly/1vNrreL

-I uploaded all the vendor files because one file
+I uploaded all the vendor files because one file, defeats the purpose of composer.
+But will give you a runable example on download.

 /vendor/laravel/framework/src/Illuminate/Foundation/Application.php